- Though not very often, users have reported that Windows 11 is not detecting the keyboard, and we will tell you how to fix it in this article.

 Drivers play a critical in the functioning of every device since these relay commands between the OS and the hardware.
 If there are problems with the driver, you are likely to encounter issues.
 Therefore, updating the keyboard driver is likely to solve the problem.

-1. Right-click on the Start icon in the Taskbar or press Windows + X to launch the Quick Access/Power user menu.
+1. Right-click on the Start icon in the Taskbar and select Device Manager.

 3. Double-click on the Keyboards entry to view the various devices listed under it.